ElArkk/jax-unirep/paper/paper.md

 <!-- %%figure -->
 ![](./figures/speed_comparison.png)

-We also needed to check that our reimplementation gave the correct reps.
+We also needed to check that our reimplementation correctly embeds sequences.
-To do so, we ran a dummy sequence through the original and through our reimplementation, and compared the computed reps.
+To do so, we ran a dummy sequence through the original and through our reimplementation, and compared the computed representations.
 Because it is 1900-long, a visual check for correctness is a trace of 1900-long embedding.